wedesoft/www.wedesoft.de/_posts/2022-07-01-tdd-with-opengl.md

 Here is an example of a probing shader which also contains mocks to allow the shader to be unit tested in isolation:

 {% highlight clojure %}
+; Probing shader generated using templating and defining mock shaders.
 (def cloud-track-base-probe
   (template/fn [px qx n decay scatter density ir ig ib] "#version 410 core